Some of the links on this page may link to our affiliates. Learn more about our ad policies.

 Seniors make up more than 13 percent of the United States population (43 million people), according to the Census Bureau.
 That number is growing every year as a result of to the baby boomer generation.
-More than half of the baby boomers living in the country—around 76 million of them—are not classified as seniors yet, so it’s crucial that they become more aware of the many facets of senior care.
+More than half of the baby boomers living in the country—around 76 million of them—are not classified as seniors yet, so it’s crucial that they become more aware of the many facets of senior care and senior care technology.

 For centuries, seniors have been taken care of somewhat routinely: there’s a doctor (who diagnoses and maintains medication needs) and caregiver (a family member or a group of nurses who look(s) after the daily needs).
 They may then require assistance due to a variety of issues, which include: